-History of Global Tiger Day:
+History of International Tiger Day

-Primary reasons behind the decreasing tiger population:
+Reasons behind the decreasing tiger population:

-- Poaching and illegal trade:
+Poaching and illegal trade:

 Importance of Global Tiger Day:

-Only about 3,900 wild tigers left than compared to about 100,000 tigers a century ago.
-Animal organizations, including WWF, SCBI (Smithsonian Conservation Biology Institute), and the IFAW (International Fund for Animal Welfare), organize several events each year to raise awareness about conserving the tigers.
+Only about 3,900 wild tigers are left compared to about 100,000 tigers a century ago.
+Animal organizations, including WWF, SCBI (Smithsonian Conservation Biology Institute), and the IFAW (International Fund for Animal Welfare), organize several events yearly to raise awareness about conserving tigers.

 The Success Story of Tiger Conservation in India:

-The rise in India’s tiger population can be accredited to the introduction of the tiger protection initiative, ‘Project Tiger’ in the year 1973.
+The rise in India’s tiger population can be accredited to the introduction of the tiger protection initiative Project Tiger in 1973.
 It is due to this conservation program that India now has the highest tiger population across the globe.

 Story of Jim Corbett – The hunter and a protector

-National Animal of 4 Countries
+Tiger is the National Animal of 4 Countries

-The government of India launched an initiative, Project Tiger in 1973 to protect the dwindling population of tigers in their natural habitat.
+The government of India launched an initiative, Project Tiger, in 1973 to protect the dwindling population of tigers in their natural habitat.
 The same year, India declared Royal Bengal Tiger as the national animal of India, replacing Lion.

-Bit more about Tigers
+Interesting Facts about Tigers